ibm-cloud-docs/assistant/skill-actions-add.md

 1. Take one of the following actions:

     - To create a new actions skill, stay on the *Create skill* tab.

+    - To add the actions sample skill that is provided with the product as a starting point for your own skill or as an example to explore before you create one yourself, open the *Use sample skill* tab, and then click the sample labeled **TYPE: Actions**.
+You can skip the remaining steps.

     - To add an actions skill that was downloaded previously to this service instance, you can upload it as a JSON file.
 Open the *Upload skill* tab.
 Drag a file or click **Drag and drop file here or click to select a file** and select the actions skill JSON file you want to upload.